Title

 (e) Payment of a fine not to exceed two thousand dollars for each violation ($2,000); and

 (5) Severability.
-If any provision of this Chapter or application thereof to any person or circumstance is judged invalid, the invalidity shall not affect other provisions or applications of the Chapter which can be given effect without the invalid provision or application, and to this end the provisions of this Chapter are declared severable.
+If any provision of this Section or application thereof to any person or circumstance is judged invalid, the invalidity shall not affect other provisions or applications of the Section which can be given effect without the invalid provision or application, and to this end the provisions of this Section are declared severable.

 SECTION 3.
 This Ordinance shall take effect 60 days after its adoption.